timmcmichael/skimpy-oop/chapter-5-decisions/scripts/5b - if else.md

 To make sure it is working correctly, I'll run this a few more times with my other test cases.

 They all work until I get to 10 or more jokes, because obviously I haven't written the code to a discount yet.
-But because I did those test cases, I already know how the math works.
+But because I did those test cases, I have already worked out how the math works.
 If they buy enough for the 10% discount, it means they're really just paying 90% of the total.
 90% as a decimal is 0.9, so I'll multiply the total price by 0.9 to get the discounted price.

 And for now I'll just add that code and try it out.